RenVit318/astro-gmm/README.md

 # Astro-GMM

 Repository implementing the PyGMMis (Melchior & Goudling 2018) method to astronomical data cubes of velocity resolved line observations.
-This implementation was introduced and tested by Tiwari et al. (in prep).
+This implementation is described extensively in Tiwari et al. (subm. to ApJ).

-An example is included in /example/ containing the SOFIA data of RCW120 used in the afor mentioned paper along with example scripts describing the full implementation of our code.
+An example is included in /example/ containing the SOFIA data of RCW120 used in Tiwari et al. (subm. to ApJ) along with example scripts describing the full implementation of our code.
 The majority of parameter tweaking can be performed within 'rcw120-params.txt' which is continuously called during the procedure.

 --